How do I make a VSO deposit if I'm not on campus?

 Where can I check comments on my request?

 You can view comments to fix returned (rejected) requests in the History tab of your request.
+Comments are also visible in below the payment and distribution section of each request-- you may need to click the left/right arrows to see all the comments.

-How do I enable Direct Deposit?
+How do I enable direct deposit?

-How do I file a Lost Receipt?
+How do I file lost receipts?

 Lost Receipts are processed under Reimbursement requests.
 Choose either Student or Non-Student Reimbursement transaction from the 'New Payment Request’ under the ‘Payments’ bar.
 When you arrive at the 'Documentation' phase, the 'Document Type' pulldown menu, which has an option for 'Lost Receipt'.
 Choose this and then include information about the lost receipt (including details such as purchase date, the exact amount spent, items purchased, etc. if possible).
 Remember that reimbursements for lost receipts cannot exceed $75 and each organization is allowed only 2 lost receipts per fiscal year.
 The same organization member cannot be issued both of the lost receipt reimbursements (i.e. you cannot reimburse John Smith twice in the same school year via lost receipt).
+In addition, lost receipts must come out of your 2800 Unrestricted - General account.

 How can my organization make a donation to an off-campus organization?

-You must file a Service Payment request on-line, making it paid to the organization to which you are making the donation and attach documentaiton which includes approval from Student Activities and Leadership (SAL) or your VSO advisor and submit the approved request.
+You must file a Service Payment request online, making it paid to the organization to which you are making the donation and attach documentaiton which includes approval from Student Activities and Leadership (SAL) or your VSO advisor and submit the approved request.

 Who can pick up a check for my organization?